 4) Minimum of one car attached garage.

-D. Project Amenities for All Other Housing
+12.3.4 Project Amenities for All Other Housing

 1) Community area(s) with a minimum of 500 square feet.
 The design and amenities in the community area should be suited to project type.
 For assisted living and special needs housing projects, the community area should be appropriate to the delivery of supportive services provided to residents.
 For mixed income projects, the community area and amenities should be similar to those provided to family and elderly housing.